nexus-xyz/nexus-zkvm/.github/ISSUE_TEMPLATE/feature_request.md

 labels: ['feature request']
 ---

-### What problem does it solve
+### What is the problem?
-What is the problem?
+Answer here...

-### What is the solution
+### What do you want to happen?
-What do you want to happen?
+Answer here...

 ### Existing alternatives
 What, if any, alternative solutions or features have you considered?

 ### Additional notes
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request can go here.